 Creeping Thistle is a perennial plant and grows mainly from an underground stem or rhizome and this makes total control difficult with one spray.
 Yield losses of up to 15% have been recorded but they cause most damage by preventing animals grazing around them.
 Frequent topping can reduce the root reserves but will seldom eradicate the problem as root fragments can lay viable and dormant for years.
-This weed is best sprayed with Thisltlex, Forefront, MCPA or 2, 4-D in June before flowering and may need a second treatment later in the season to control any late shooting thistles.
+This weed is best sprayed with Thistlex, Forefront, MCPA or 2, 4-D in June before flowering and may need a second treatment later in the season to control any late shooting thistles.
 In a reseed, both root fragments and seed can cause an explosion of creeping thistles.

 Spear Thistle only spreads by seed.
 Each plant lives for 2 years (like ragwort) producing a flatted rosette of leaves in year one and then the familiar 'tree-like' structure in year two.
 Once controlled in the re-seed, it is rarely a problem in grazed fields except after poaching or other sward damage.
-Topping is not effective to control the growth in year one but can be carried out on the second year growth before seed is set.
+Topping is not effective to control the growth in year one of their lifecycle (as the thistles are under the cut level) but can be carried out on the second year growth before seed is set.
 Chemical control options are the same as for Creeping Thistle.

 Perennial nettle tends to grow in clumps in pasture and can prevent grazing.
-The growth pattern of this weed makes it an ideal target for spot treatment with some of the dicamba/triclopyr/Fluroxypyr/aminopyralid based products.
+The growth pattern of this weed makes it an ideal target for spot treatment with one of the dicamba/triclopyr/Fluroxypyr/aminopyralid based products.
 If the clumps are small and not too dense some of the dicamba /CMPP based products will also contain them if sprayed on a regular basis.
 High water volumes (400 l/ha) are essential when spot treating.
 Treat before seed production for best effects.

 Soft rush is the most common of the many rush species in this country.
 Draining of such infested areas is essential if any herbicide programme is to be successful.
 Soft rush can be controlled with MCPA or 2, 4-D applied in June or July when growth conditions are good.
 Cutting and removal of the rush about three weeks before spraying will give the best results.
 A wetting agent can improve the spray sticking to the slender rush 'target'.
+Ideally, keeping animals off treated areas allows the grass to recover and prevent new rush seeds from establishing.